microsoft/vscode-docs/docs/remote/containers-advanced.md

 ### Option 2: Connect using an SSH tunnel

 Docker CE / Desktop will not expose the required Docker daemon TCP port by default since it can leave the machine vulnerable if not secured properly.
 Instead, the Docker CLI uses a local Unix socket (or named pipe on Windows) to communicate.
-In addition, some organizations or cloud vendors may also have firewalls or other security measures running that prevent you from accessing the required remote TCP port.
+In addition, some organizations or cloud vendors have firewalls or other security measures running that block access to the required remote TCP port.

-Fortunately, you can use an SSH tunnel to forward the Docker socket from your remote host to your local machine as needed.
+Fortunately, if you have SSH access, you can use a tunnel to forward the Docker socket from your remote host to your local machine as needed.
 If you have an [OpenSSH compatible SSH client](/docs/remote/troubleshooting.md#installing-a-supported-ssh-client) installed, you can run the following commands in a local terminal / command prompt to connect VS Code to the remote Docker Machine.
 To do so, run the following commands replacing `user@hostname` with the remote user and hostname / IP for your server.

 On **macOS or Linux**: